ceat-epfl/household-surveys-thesis-vpc/questionnaires/README.md

 ### Details of dictonnaire files named "Abidjan_2022" and "Nairobi_2021"

-Note: the two XLS files were elaborated in a format compatible with KoboToolbox: they can be directly imported on the KoboToolbox web platform to generate a structured questionnaire.
+The two XLS files were elaborated in a format compatible with KoboToolbox: they can be directly imported on the KoboToolbox web platform to generate a structured questionnaire.

+Given XLS is a proprietary format, CSV versions of these two files are also provided in the folder "data_csv".
+The CSVs contain the exact same information than the XLS, with the difference that 2 CSVs are needed for each XLS file (1 CSV per sheet in the XLS).

 #### Variables in sheet "survey"